 Powering network data

-We understand the importance of network data to our customers and we're committed to providing accessible network information that enables our customers and other key stakeholders to make more informed decisions about their electricity supplies now and in the future.
+We understand the importance of network data to our stakeholders and we're committed to providing accessible network information that enables our customers and key stakeholders to make more informed decisions about their electricity supplies now and in the future.

-From our Generation and Demand Heat Maps to our Distribution Future Energy Scenarios (DFES) data tool and Network Capacity Headroom Reports, we're making it easier for our customers to get the information and insight they need.
+From our network availability heat maps to our Distribution Future Energy Scenarios (DFES) and Network Capacity Headroom Reports, we're making it easier for our stakeholders to get the information and insight they need.

 Distribution Future Energy Scenarios

-The low carbon transition, new technologies, digitisation and changing customer needs are driving unprecedented change in the way energy is generated and used.
-It is also driving development of a smarter, more flexible network.
+The low carbon transition, new technologies, digitisation and changing customer needs are driving change in the way energy is generated and used.
+It's also driving the development of a smarter, more flexible network.
 Our Distribution Future Energy Scenarios (DFES) are helping us to plan for the future.
-We have developed an interactive tool that models different low carbon scenarios to understand the impact on our network both now and in the future.
+We've developed a visualisation tool that models different low carbon scenarios to understand the impact on our network, both now and in the future.

 Network Development Plan

-We're publishing our Network Development Plan (NDP), sharing the data we have so far with our stakeholders, allowing you to tell us if it supports your requirements.
-The objective of the NDP is to inform stakeholders of our plans for interventions, flexibility service requirements, and forecast demand and generation headroom across our distribution network for a range of forecasting scenarios, for the medium to longer-term.
+Our Network Development Plan (NDP) is published in line with our commitment to share timely data with stakeholders and so you can tell us if it meets your requirements.
+The objective of the NDP is to clearly communicate our plans for interventions, flexibility services requirements and forecast demand and generation headroom across our network, for a range of different scenarios, in the medium to long-term.

 Our AutoDesign tool is powered by real-world data.
-It gives an unprecedented level of insight and can help you get connected quicker and more easily.
-By showing the most cost-effective and viable locations to connect to our Low Voltage network and providing free of charge budget estimates in just minutes, AutoDesign is helping our customers, including local authorities, installers, and planners, make more informed decisions about the best locations to install Electric Vehicle (EV) chargers.
+It can help users to identify the most cost-effective and viable locations to connect to our low voltage network and generate free of charge budget estimates for the work in just minutes.

 Embedded Capacity Register

-Our Embedded Capacity Register (formerly the System Wide Resource Register) provides information and visibility on connected resources and network services.
-The Embedded Capacity Register is presented in an industry agreed format that was developed by the ENA Open Networks Project and provides information on generation and storage resources of ≥1MW that are connected, or accepted to connect, to our network.
+Our Embedded Capacity Register (ECR), formerly the System Wide Resource Register, provides visibility on connected resources and network services.
+The ECR is presented in an industry agreed format that was developed by the ENA Open Networks Project and provides information on generation and storage resources of ≥1MW that are connected, or accepted to connect to our distribution network.
 The register is updated every month and also contains information on network reinforcement and the flexibility services provided by connected resources.
-Whilst we have used our reasonable endeavours to ensure that the data contained within the register is accurate, we do not accept any responsibility or liability for the accuracy or the completeness of the content or any loss which may arise from reliance on the register and any related information.
+Please note, whilst we have used our reasonable endeavours to ensure that the data contained within the register is accurate, we do not accept any responsibility or liability for the accuracy or the completeness of the content or any loss which may arise from reliance on the register and any related information.

 Long-Term Development Statement